The Tree Room : How to build a tree :

 All the different ways that four taxa could be related.

 Next, evolutionary transitions in each character are parsimoniously mapped onto each of the possible trees, and biologists select the tree that requires the fewest number of evolutionary changes.
 So for example, consider just three of the phylogenies shown above and a data matrix of two characters.
 The character data are mapped onto each tree in the most parsimonious way possible, but one of the trees is clearly more parsimonious than the others.
 Tree 1 requires just two changes in characters to account for the data, while Trees 2 and 3 require three changes to account for the data.
-If we were biologists using parsimony to build a tree for these four taxa, we would select the leftmost tree below as the most likely to be accurate because it hypothesizes the simplest evolutionary trajectory that accounts for the evidence we've collected.
+If we were biologists using parsimony to select among these three trees, we would select the leftmost tree below as the most likely to be accurate because it hypothesizes the simplest evolutionary trajectory that accounts for the evidence we've collected.
+(Note that for the example above with four taxa and 15 possible trees, there are multiple character reconstructions on different trees that result in just two evolutionary changes, not just the leftmost tree shown above.
+In practice, biologists use many more than two characters to evaluate trees, and outgroups are used to constrain likely ancestral character states, resulting in fewer "ties" for most parsimonious tree.)

 Leftmost tree is preferred because it requires the fewest evolutionary changes to explain the available data.